jdjakub/phd-thesis/ch-intro.md

 Notational Freedom is impossible to achieve without Explicit Structure.
 In a world of parsed strings and text editors, we are limited to what we will term *syntactic* freedom in Section\ \ref{notational-freedom}.
 Thus, Notational Freedom needs Explicit Structure as a necessary foundation.

 Self-Sustainability also suffers without Explicit Structure.
-Self-Sustainability is vaguely understood by analogy to self-hosting compilers, as we will see in Section\ \ref{precursors-of-self-sustainability}.
+Self-Sustain\-ability is vaguely understood by analogy to self-hosting compilers, as we will see in Section\ \ref{precursors-of-self-sustainability}.
 The \ac{COLA} work\ \parencite{COLAs} follows this approach, being unclear how such a property can be achieved in interactive, graphical systems.
 Explicit Structure lets us study the other two Properties more purely, without getting confused by the accidental complexities of parsing and escaping (we will expand on this in Section\ \ref{we-study-the-spherical-cow}).

 We can prioritise the Three Properties based on the above inter-dependencies.
 Our primary goal is to explore Notational Freedom in interactive, graphical programming systems.
 To support this, we should achieve Self-Sustainability.
 To do both of these with minimal distraction, we should make sure to build on a foundation of Explicit Structure.
 We will not follow this order strictly, but it shows a logic as to how each property fits into the bigger picture.
 We see that the only way to discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.